MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 - MEW150
 - MED150
 ms.assetid: d8c239dc-a48b-47ab-b85e-6b4b8191a869
 description: "If your network is eligible, groups in Viva Engage can have access to Microsoft 365 services, including a SharePoint Online team site and document library, a OneNote notebook, a plan in Planner, and a workspace in Power BI.
-This is called a Microsoft 365 connected group."
+This is called a Microsoft 365 connected community."
 ---

 # Viva Engage and Microsoft 365 Groups